Odanak: History

+17th century

-As French missionaries worked in present-day Quebec and central-western New York with native peoples in the late 17th and early 18th century, they established mission villages for converted natives near the colonial towns of Quebec City and Montreal.
+As French missionaries worked in present-day Quebec and central-western New York with Native peoples in the late 17th and early 18th centuries, they established mission villages for converted Indigenous people near the colonial towns of Quebec City and Montreal.
 The Abenaki who converted to Catholicism were allied with the French.
-Evidence supports the tradition that St. Francis was first occupied by the Sokoki (Ozogwakiakas in Abenaki) as early as 1660, with as many as twenty families; the earliest Sokoki baptism recorded in the area was nearby in Trois-Rivières in 1658.
+Evidence supports the tradition that St. Francis was first occupied by the Sokoki (Ozogwakiakas in Abenaki) as early as 1660, with as many as 20 families; the earliest Sokoki baptism recorded in the area was nearby in Trois-Rivières in 1658.
 The Sokoki were a band or tribe within the larger Abenaki group.
-Central Maine was formerly inhabited by people of the Androscoggin tribe, also known as Arosaguntacook.
-The Androscoggin were a tribe in the Abenaki nation.

-They were driven out of the area by Europeans in 1690 sometime after King Philip's War (1675-1676).
-They were relocated west at St. Francis, Canada.
-During the French and Indian War (the Seven Years' War), this settlement was destroyed and burnt by Rogers' Rangers in 1759.
-The Abenaki and some St. Francis residents participated in raids against English settlements.
-These were sometimes organized by Sébastien Rale and Abenaki chief Grey Lock in Father Rale's War along the frontiers of New England in the early 18th century.
-Other Abenaki tribes suffered several severe defeats in reprisal during Father Rale's War, particularly the capture of Norridgewock in 1724 and the defeat of the Pequawket in 1725, which greatly reduced their numbers.
+The Androscoggin people, also known as Arosaguntacook, were another band of Abenaki who formerly lived in central Maine.
+They were driven out of the area by Europeans in 1690 sometime after King Philip's War (1675–1676).